SocietyForArtisticResearch/rc-pandoc-help/04-A-footnotes.md

 ### Pictures

-It is also possible to use images as links to footnotes.
+It is also possible to use an image as "trigger zone" for a popover.
 When clicking on the image or moving over it with the mouse cursor the popover will be show.
-In order to use an image as a footnote click the menu icon on the bottom right of the image (or right click the image) in order to open the context menu.
-Click the item "add footnote" from the context menu and fill in the appearing dialog window.
+In order to link an image to a popover click the menu icon on the bottom right of the image (or right click the image) in order to open the context menu.
+Click the item "add popover" from the context menu and fill in the appearing dialog window.

 <a id="references"></a>

 ## References

 The reference feature allows you to build a bibliography for your exposition.
-It is available for both _graphical_ and _block_ pages.
+It is available for both _graphical_ and _block_ pages, as an option in the HTML tool.

 ### Creating a Reference